dqhieu/Yelp/README.md

 - [X] Filter page
    - [X] Implement a custom switch instead of the default UISwitch.
    - [X] Distance filter should expand as in the real Yelp app
    - [X] Categories should show a subset of the full list with a "See All" row to expand.
-Category list is [here](http://www.yelp.com/developers/documentation/category_list).
-- [ ] Implement the restaurant detail page.
+- [X] Implement the restaurant detail page.

 The following **additional** features are implemented: